 Abseiling off the Liverpool Cathedral is something I’ll remember for the rest of my life.

-M and I selected Dare Skywalk + Edge at the Tottenham Hotspur stadium as my next challenge.
+I selected Dare Skywalk + Edge at the Tottenham Hotspur stadium as my next challenge.
 As far as I know, no one wants to go with me.

 A friend in Stockholm asked if I’d be interested in doing Takvandring, which is a rooftop tour of old town, and I immediately said no. Richard Ayoade did it on Travel Man, and I broke into a cold sweat watching him free-standing/walking/climbing with only a rope hooked to a rail near his feet.
 No rails to hold and no actual paths, plus 90 minutes with a guide.
 Too long, no escape, no thanks.

 I booked Up at the O2 in London to do on my own because I thought this might be a good warmup to Dare Skywalk.
 Update: On September 10, the day after I completed the Thames Moonlight 10-mile Trek, and the weekend of the queen’s passing, I woke up early to join the first group walking/hiking across the rooftop of the O2 Arena.

-Previous to this, the biggest heart-racing activity was violently launching myself (due to low body weight) over a 30-story gorge due to low body weight on Ziptrek Eagle in Whistler, Canada.
-Skydiving with a friend’s club got canceled, so I’ve only done indoor skydiving at Windbona in Vienna and iFly in Florida for my birthday.
+Previous to this, the biggest heart-racing activity was violently launching myself (due to low body weight) over a 30-story gorge on Ziptrek Eagle in Whistler, Canada.
+Skydiving with a friend’s club got canceled, so I’ve only done indoor skydiving at Windbona in Vienna for my birthday and iFly in Florida.